Azure/azure-sdk-for-js/documentation/writing_tests.md

 }
 ```

 This code is clearly not specifically related to any of our projects.
-Moving it out into a common project will help it's discoverability, not only for other developers to find it, but also to avoid having to upload this code at all, if there happens to be an already existing tool that can be used for the same purpose.
+Moving it out into a common project will help it be more easily discovered, not only for other developers to find it, but also to avoid having to upload this code at all, if there happens to be an already existing tool that can be used for the same purpose.

 ## Writing test cases